nicholaswmin/automap/README.md

 - ~ `1.5 ms` to `fetch`
 - ~ `3 ms` to `save`

-and can handle ~ `300` x `fetch`-`edit`-`save` cycles-per-second,
-without creating a task backlog.
+and can handle ~ `300` x `fetch-edit-save` cycles per-second, without creating a backlog, on a 10 minute sustained-load test.

-These results were gathered with the benchmark mentioned above
-on a popular cloud-provider with native Redis add-ons and about `~20x concurrency`.
+These results were gathered with the benchmark mentioned above on a popular cloud-provider with native Redis add-ons and about `20x` concurrency.

 ### Atomicity

 #### Save

-- Each found list is decomposed into a single Redis `HSET` command.
+- Each list is decomposed into a single Redis `HSET` command.
 - All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.